Skip to main content

 string

 User’s email address.
-Required to establish identity.
+Use this or userId to establish user-scoped identity.

 userId